top of page

 1 > AUTHENTICITY

-Authenticity is the epitome of luxury.
-It represents a cornerstone in the perceived value of a luxury brand, however, it is often misunderstood, and presumed to mean merely genuineness, or venerableness.
-The concept of authenticity comprises distinct considerations which may include - heritage, character, integrity, credibility, and craftsmanship.
+Authenticity is the epitome and core essence of luxury.
+It represents a cornerstone in the perceived value of a luxury brand.
+The concept of authenticity comprises distinct considerations which include - heritage, character, originality, credibility, and integrity.
+This notion is commonly constricted and misunderstood, often presumed to mean merely genuineness, or venerableness.

 2 > QUALITY